zladnrms/RoundableLayout/README.md

 ## Customize Way

 _RoundableLayout_'s exact way to round the edges.
-You only need to know this.
+You only need to know 'cornerLeft Or right bottom Or top'

-app:cornerLeftTop="40dp"
-app:cornerRightTop="40dp"
-app:cornerLeftBottom="40dp"
-app:cornerRightBottom="40dp"

 #### in .xml
     <com.tistory.zladnrms.roundablelayout.RoundableLayout